On this page

 Setting Environment Variables (Optional)

-environment variable to use a specific profile for the duration of your terminal session:
+For convenience, you can set the AWS_PROFILE environment variable to use a specific profile for the duration of your terminal session:

 export AWS_PROFILE=profile1